toyokazu/fluent-plugin-mqtt-io/README.md

 ```

-The options are basically the same as Input Plugin except for "host" (bind for Input), "format" and "bulk_trans" (only for Input).
+The options are basically the same as Input Plugin except for "format" and "bulk_trans" (only for Input).
 Additional options for Output Plugin are the following.

 - time_key: An attribute name used for timestamp field genarated from fluentd time field.
 Default is nil (omitted).
   If this option is omitted, timestamp field is not appended to the output record.